‘Ultimate drummer’: Stars react to Charlie Watts’ death

 The death of Rolling Stones drummer Charlie Watts drew swift reaction, including from rock ‘n’ roll royalty including Elton John and Paul McCartney.
 The word “great” was among the superlatives used to describe Watts, who was a mainstay of the Stones.

-Here’s reaction to the 80-year-old Watts’ death Tuesday in London:
+Here are responses to the 80-year-old Watts’ death Tuesday in London:

 “He was a lovely guy. … Condolences to the Stones.
 A huge blow to them because Charlie was a rock.
 A fantastic drummer, steady as a rock.
 Love you, Charlie, will always love you.
 Beautiful man, and great condolences and sympathy to his family — Paul McCartney, in a video on Twitter.